devliang/DataStructurePractice/README.md

 # DataStructurePractice
-A repo to put my data structure practice files
+A repo to put my data structure practice files.